abderraouf-adjal/ArduinoSpritzCipher/README.txt

   * Authenticated encryption.
   * Generate random numbers from seed.

+Spritz paper: <https://people.csail.mit.edu/rivest/pubs/RS14.pdf>
 Home page on GitHub: <https://github.com/abderraouf-adjal/ArduinoSpritzCipher>

-Spritz paper: <https://people.csail.mit.edu/rivest/pubs/RS14.pdf>

 Library content for user
 ========================

-See <SpritzCipher.h> for the details.
+See the source code for the details.

+* Constants:
+  SAFE_TIMING_CRUSH
+    # If defined, Use safe timing crush().

+  WIPE_AFTER_USAGE
+    # If defined, Wipe sensitive data (like spritz_ctx) when they are
+      no longer needed in functions such as hash and mac.

+  SPRITZ_N 256
+    # Present the value of N in this spritz implementation.

 * Types:
   spritz_ctx